funkypants5/Prepair-front-end/README.md

+# Project Description
+Prepair is a reverse home renovation web application built using ReactJS for the frontend, ExpressJS for the backend, and MySQL for the database.

+Unlike traditional platforms, Prepair allows homeowners (clients) to post job requests for renovation, repair, or remodeling work.
+Fixers (contractors or service providers) can then bid on these jobs, offering their best price and proposal.
+Homeowners can communicate with fixers through the platform and choose the bid that best suits their needs and budget.

+# Tech Stack
+Frontend: ReactJS
+Backend: ExpressJS
+Database: MySQL

+# Usage
+To run Prepair locally:

+Clone both the frontend and backend repositories.
+(Both repositorieds can be found in my github)

+Follow readme steps to setup both front and backend

+Ensure you have MySQL installed and properly configured.

+Set up the necessary environment variables

 # Project Setup Guide

 This guide outlines the steps to install, configure, and run the frontend client for the **Prepair** web application.